Code-Institute-Submissions/simon-game-21/README.md

 # Simon-Game

 This project is about an old game which is called "SimonGame".
-It is a memory game and really fun to play with friends.
+It is a memory game and it is really fun to play solo and with friends.

 ## UX

-Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:
+This game designed as simple as possible so that everyone will be able to learn and play it.
+It is an one page website so users have access to all the content that they need.

+- As an user/player, I need to know how the game works and what is my goal in this game.
+- As an user/player, I want to be able to turn the game ON and OFF at any time.
+- As an user/player, I want to be able to challenge myself by changing the mode of the game from normal to hard.
+- As an user/player, I want the game starts with my permission.
+I rather have a count down after turning the game on or have access to a button to start the game.
-- As a user type, I want to perform an action, so that I can achieve a goal.
+- As an user/player, I want to know which level/round I am and get informed if I Win or Lose.

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+To design this game and website, I used Adobe XD to see how my final website must look like and then by HTML, CSS and Javascript I made it live and functional for users.
+To download and see the UX design please click (here)[https://github.com/IIxShahinxII/simon-game/blob/master/UX%20design/simon-game.xd]

 ## Features